mfmceneaney/PHYS351/README.md

 A great book on Bluetooth programming basics with section on using BlueZ in Python and C:
 [An Introduction to Bluetooth Programming, Albert Huang](https://people.csail.mit.edu/albert/bluez-intro/index.html)

-Also take a look at these examples of bluetooth data transmission between Arduino and Raspberry Pi online: http://blog.whatgeek.com.pt/2015/09/bluetooth-communication-between-raspberry-pi-and-arduino/
+Also take a look at this example of bluetooth data transmission between Arduino and Raspberry Pi online: http://blog.whatgeek.com.pt/2015/09/bluetooth-communication-between-raspberry-pi-and-arduino/

 ## Further Reading